Simulator backends¶

 Bases: BaseSimulator

-Stub adapter for Calibre nmOPC.
+Adapter for Siemens EDA Calibre nmOPC.

 config.extra should carry:

-calibre_home(str) — install root containingbin/calibre.runset(str) — path to the SVRF runset to execute.layer_map(dict[str, int]) — maps OpenLithoHub layer names to Calibre layer numbers.license_server(str, optional) — for non-default flexlm setups.
+calibre_home(str) -- install root containingbin/calibre.runset(str) -- path to the SVRF runset to execute.layer_map(dict[str, int], optional) -- maps OpenLithoHub layer names to Calibre layer numbers.license_server(str, optional) -- for non-default flexlm setups.mock_mode(bool, optional) -- run in mock mode without the real toolchain.
+Defaults toFalse.

 Source code in src/openlithohub/simulators/calibre.py